Getting Closer To Clients Down Under

 Clients themselves have been a force for change.
 Over the past three to five years clients have become more sophisticated buyers.
 They have altered their purchase process, giving procurement a bigger role and rationalising panels.

 Clients are also putting greater pressure on their law firms to be more accountable.
 Firm performance is rigorously measured, and there is much more segmentation of legal suppliers.
 At the same time, clients are building up their in-house teams and reducing their reliance on external legal firms, recruiting ex-big firm lawyers.
-In our work with large law firms over the last three years, we have witnessed the shifting purchase process first hand, and how the demands of clients have forced larger law firms to take a long hard look at their client relationship processes and attitudes.
+In our work with large law firms over the last three years, we have witnessed the shifting purchase process first-hand, and how the demands of clients have forced larger law firms to take a long, hard look at their client relationship processes and attitudes.

 We have seen law firms gradually moving from softer marketing – the brochures and newsletters – to much more systematic, targeted client relationship building – in other words: sales.
 They have embraced this with business development, CRM and key account management.
 The tactics involve everything from client analysis and segmentation, prioritising clients and prospects, installing mutual expectations agreements and developing service innovation and re-design together with clients.